Introduce shapes to your preschooler by adding some excitement!

 Add your dot stickers to create the corners of each shape.

 Place the matching markers to the left of the paper.
 Why the left?
-This will help begin their eyes tracking left to right just like we read and write.
+This intentional placement will help begin tracking their left to right.

 Invite your preschooler to draw lines to connect the dots.